mbuotidem/mbuotidem.github.io/_snippets/clientvpn.md

 ### Associate the VPN endpoint with the VPC and subnet

-To route VPN traffic into your VPC, you need to associate the endpoint with a **target network** — which is just a subnet in your VPC.
+To route VPN traffic into your VPC, you need to associate the endpoint with a **target network**.
+A target network is just a subnet in your VPC.
 This tells AWS where to send traffic from connected clients.

 ```